Maytag: Ol' Lonely

 Ol' Lonely, or "the lonely repairman", is a character in Maytag advertisements, created for Maytag by copywriter Vincent R. Vassolo of the Leo Burnett advertising agency.
 His character was initially played by Jesse White, who retained the role until 1988.
 In a time in which the laundry appliances of major manufacturers had reached maturity, differing mostly in minor details, the campaign was designed to remind consumers of the perceived added value in Maytag products derived from the brand's reputation for dependability.
 Maytag advertisements stated “Ol' Lonely’s predicament is testimony to the durability and reliability of Maytag appliances.
 Now if only he had something to do with his days.”
+Other ads stated, "Not all Maytag repairmen are this lonely, but we're trying."
 The campaign proved a huge success, allowing Maytag to set a substantial price premium, as well as strongly influencing consumer preference at the higher end of the laundry appliance market.

-In 1986, the repairman was joined by Newton, a basset hound named for Maytag’s headquarters in Newton, Iowa.
+In 1986, the repairman was joined by Newton, a basset hound named for Maytag's headquarters in Newton, Iowa.
 In 1989, character actor Gordon Jump first appeared as Ol' Lonely in the advertisement "Biker".
 In total, Jump appeared in more than 77 Maytag commercials and print advertisements.
 He made appearances at events for employees and customers and also was actively involved in several philanthropic and charitable causes.